 According to the Insurance Information Institute (III), dog bites disproportionately affect children between the ages of five to nine years old.
 Most attacks also occur in the home, possibly with animals they know.

 At that age, children may be unable to express changes in their injury.
 If your child was bitten by a dog, seek treatment immediately.

 Knowing what you need to watch for after a dog bite does more than protect your physical health.
 It can also provide crucial evidence for a dog bite liability case, creating medical records that illustrate the injury’s timeline.

 Furthermore, if you suffer any of the above complications, compensation can help cover your bills and losses.
 You may be able to pursue damages to defray the cost of:

 - Emergency room visits

 - Prescription medications

 If you were injured by someone else’s dog, your medical records can verify the extent of your injuries, provide a glimpse into your economic losses, and form the basis of your case.

 Call Us with Your Dog Bite Questions

-Our team at the Parrish Law Firm, PLLC can support you through the financial recovery process.
+Our team of experienced dog bite lawyers at the Parrish Law Firm, PLLC can support you through the financial recovery process.
 Call us today with any questions at (571) 229-1800.
 We can discuss your case and what you should watch for after a dog bite.